makerdao/community/governance/polls/Exercise Poll Increase Spork Protocol Dai Deposit Rate- July 31, 2023.md

 start_date: 2023-07-31T16:00:00
 end_date: 2023-08-03T16:00:00
 ---
-# Poll: Adjust Spork Protocol Parameters - July 31st, 2023
+# Exercise Poll: Increase Spork Protocol Dai Deposit Rate - July 31st, 2023

 The Governance Facilitators have placed a Governance Poll into the [voting system](https://vote.makerdao.com/polling) on behalf of Spork Protocol.
 The community can vote in this poll to express support or opposition to using the Spork Direct Deposit DAI Module (D3M) with the listed parameters.
 This Governance [Poll](https://manual.makerdao.com/governance/governance-cycle/weekly-governance-cycle#weekly-governance-cycle-definitions-mip16c1) will be active for three days beginning on July 31st, 2023 at 16:00 UTC.